Profile picture for user Amber Sweat

 I’m in the final year of the PhD with a designated emphasis in Film and Media and certificates in Global Urban Humanities; Teaching, Learning, and Higher Education; Universal Design for Learning (UDL).
 I am also an adjunct faculty member at Fisk University in Nashville, Tennessee.

 As an educator and researcher, I question what it means to come of age in an era where we live to be seen.
-Black girls are central to my work, given their relative absence from the canon, a genealogical refusal to look at themselves or others (starting with Claire de Duras’ 1823 Ourika), and the pronounced usage of self-imaging technologies by Black girls on- and offline.
-Coming-of-(im)age, set to become my first monograph, examines moments where Black girl protagonists catch a glimpse of themselves via screens: the Photomaton, phone selfies, augmented reality filters, and supernatural elements of texts-as-screen.
-Analyzing novels and films by Gisèle Pineau, Maïmouna Doucouré, Mati Diop, and Marie NDiaye among others, I argue that a girl’s moment of self-recognition is vital, for it shows how a screened life does not necessitate a split between the self, body, and image.
-Instead, I argue that a self-imaging moment triggers a return to the flesh and its senses beyond the visual; this is especially crucial for racialized girls, since photoimaging’s racial biases cleave, flatten, or distort her image.
+Adole(sense), set to become my first monograph, examines moments from texts that I consider emblematic of screen age Black girlhood: said screens include the Photomaton, phone selfies, augmented reality filters, and supernatural elements of texts-as-screen.
+Analyzing novels and films by Gisèle Pineau, Maïmouna Doucouré, Mati Diop, and Marie NDiaye among others, I argue that screened life does not necessitate a split between the self, body, and image.
+Instead, I argue that these texts oft trigger a return to the flesh and its senses, complicating the "scopic"; this is especially crucial for racialized girls, since photoimaging’s racial biases cleave, flatten, or distort her image.
 Further, this corporealization happens with the audience via formal methods that emphasize kinesis and viscera.
-I show how these moments make readers and viewers shiver, become breathless, elicit particular textures, and pique an interest in the body, its limits, and its possibilities in an age where both bodies and texts are existentially complicated by the digital, augmented realities, and artificial intelligence.
-I enjoy writing clauses in dyads and triads!
+I show how these moments make readers and viewers shiver, become breathless, elicit particular textures, and pique an interest in the body, its limits, and its possibilities in an age where both bodies and texts are existentially complicated by the digital.
+The ultimate result, for the girls in-text, is the development of a corporeal episteme.
+For us, it's what we might call "empathy."

 More than anything, I'm a very proud first-generation student of Black/Pinay ancestry.
 I was raised and heat-tested in Texas.
-I have a penchant for coffee shops, cycling, and distance running, and I patiently await the tell-all memoirs of children who were born into social media fame.
+I have a penchant for coffee shops, cycling, and distance running.
+I’m learning how to play chess.
+Dementia awareness and advising mean a lot to me.

-You can also find me at ambersweat.com.
+You can also find me at www.ambersweat.com.
 Furthermore, my GoogleScholar is here.

 Selected Publications